What Is Doxxing and How Do I Prevent It?

 What is doxxing?

-Doxxing is the exposure of someone's personal information online without their permission.
-Exposed information can include their real name, home address, place of work, Social Security number, and more.
-The term started in the 1990s among hackers who would reveal the private data of their rivals.
-While it initially only referred to anonymous users, it now includes the exposure of anyone's personal information, whether their identity is private or public.
+Doxxing is when someone shares another person’s personal information online without their consent.
+This can include things like their full name, home address, job, Social Security number, and more.
+The term started in the 1990s among hackers who would reveal their rivals’ private data.
+At first, it only applied to anonymous users, but now it can affect anyone—public or private.

-Doxxing attacks vary in severity, from trivial pranks to serious threats and cyber harassment.
-Celebrities, politicians, journalists, and company executives have all been targets, leading to online mobs, safety concerns, and even death threats.
+Doxxing can range from harmless pranks to serious harassment.
+It has targeted celebrities, politicians, journalists, and company leaders, sometimes leading to cyber abuse, safety fears, and even death threats.

 How do hackers get access to personal information?